 THE IMPORTANCE OF THE CENSUS

-In addition to determining fair political representation and allocation of government resources, Census data are required for implementation and enforcement of most civil rights laws – including the Voting Rights Act – and fair housing, education, and employment laws.
-At least $415 billion in federal grants are allocated based, directly or indirectly, on the ongoing American Community Survey (ACS) — the modern version of the census long form and the only source of reliable, comparable socio-economic data for every community and neighborhood in the country.
+In addition to determining fair political representation and allocation of government resources, census data are required for implementation and enforcement of most civil rights laws, including the Voting Rights Act, and fair housing, education, and employment laws.
+At least $415 billion in federal grants are allocated each year based, directly or indirectly, on the American Community Survey (ACS) — the ongoing part of the census and only source of high-quality, updated, socio-economic data for every community and neighborhood in the country.

 State governments also distribute public funds to localities using census data, and businesses depend on accurate census and ACS data to make prudent decisions on location, hiring, products and services, and capital investment, while nonprofits rely on the data to identify special community needs and target services.
 Historically, the census has missed disproportionate numbers of people of color, immigrants, young children (especially Latino and Black children), and low income, low educational attainment, and rural households, leading to a decade of inequity in political power, government funding, and private sector investment for these communities.